-When a new member joins Society, headquarters staff notifies the chapter's Membership Promotion Chair of the new member's assigned (or selected) chapter, providing the individual's name, location and contact information.
+When a new member joins Society, headquarters staff notifies the chapter's Membership Promotion Chair of the new member's assigned (or selected) chapter.
 If Society collects chapter dues, staff informs the chapter officers of whether the chapter dues have been received.